Wrightslaw Header

 Resources by Chapter

 In Chapter 8, you learn about evaluations and your child's disability.
-See FAQs about your child's evaluation; working with educational consultants and independent evaluators.
+See FAQs about your child's evaluation and how to work with educational consultants and independent evaluators.

-Bookmark the Getting Help page for our Resource Directories and the Yellow Pages for Kids with Disabilities website.
+Bookmark the Getting Help page for our Resource Directories and visit the Yellow Pages for Kids with Disabilities.

-Download free publications about IEPs, special education, mental health, transition, reading instruction, harassment, high stakes testing, and discipline from our Free Stuff page.
-The Free Stuff page also has a list of free newsletters about special education and advocacy issues.
+Download free publications about IEPs, special education, mental health, transition, reading instruction, harassment, high stakes testing, and discipline from the Wrightslaw Free Pubs page.
+The Free Pubs page also has a list of free newsletters about special education and advocacy issues.

 In Chapter 9, you learn how to organize your child's file.
 Learn how to format your Master Document List.

-Download Sample Master Document List l Download Sample Exhibit List
+Download Sample Master Document List Download Sample Exhibit List

 Chapter 10 and Chapter 11 teach you about tests and measurements.
 You learn about the bell curve, percentile ranks and standard scores, composite scores, and subtest scatter.
 You learn how to use pre- and post-tests to measure your child’s progress.
 When you analyze your child’s test scores, you can develop an appropriate program for your child.